-(8) Convertible Subordinated Note
+(7) Convertible Subordinated Note

 In May 2001, Sonus completed a private placement of an aggregate principal amount of \$10,000,000 of 4.75% convertible subordinated notes, due May 1, 2006, with a customer.
 Interest payments are due semi-annually on May 1 and November 1 of each year through May 2006.
 The notes may be converted by the holder into shares of Sonus' common stock at any time before their maturity or prior to their redemption or repurchase by Sonus.
-The conversion rate is 33.314 shares per each

-\$1,000 principal amount of notes, subject to adjustment in certain circumstances.
+The conversion rate is 33.314 shares per each \$1,000 principal amount of notes, subject to adjustment in certain circumstances.
 As of May 1, 2004, Sonus has the option to redeem all or a portion of the notes at 100% of the principal amount.
-Also, at any time if the market price of Sonus' common stock exceeds \$60.04 per share for twenty trading days in any thirty trading-day period, Sonus may redeem these notes through the issuance of shares of common stock or for cash.
+Also, at any time if the market price of Sonus' common stock exceeds \$60.04 per share for twenty trading days in any thirty trading-day period, Sonus may redeem these notes through the issuance of shares of common stock or cash.
 In the event of a change of control in Sonus, the holder at its option may require Sonus to redeem the notes through the issuance of common stock or cash.
-Interest expense related to Sonus' convertible subordinated notes was \$119,000 for both the three months ended March 31, 2004 and 2003.
+Interest expense related to Sonus' convertible subordinated notes was \$119,000 for both the three months ended June 30, 2004 and 2003, and \$238,000 for both the six months ended June 30, 2004 and 2003.

-(9) Commitments and Contingencies
+(8) Commitments and Contingencies